Running Network Simulations with BMTK#

 }

-But in this example we explicity want to synaptically stimulate the “internal”, which we can do using a separate population of virtual cells we name “external”.
-The external_nodes.h5 contain a cell population of virtual cells while the external_internal_edges.h5 file is used to synaptically connect the “external” virtual cells to our “internal” cells in a pre-determined manner.
+However, in this example, we explicity want to synaptically stimulate the “internal”, which we can do using a separate population of virtual cells we that name “external”.
+The external_nodes.h5 contain a population of virtual cells while the external_internal_edges.h5 file is used to synaptically connect the “external” virtual cells to our “internal” cells.

 "networks": {